abilian/abilian-devtools/README.md

 References
 ----------

-This presentation was given in 2017.
+[This presentation](https://speakerdeck.com/sfermigier/python-quality-engineering-a-tour-of-best-practices) was given in 2017 at the Paris Open Source Summit (POSS).
 Many tools have evolved or appeared since then, but the general principles are still valid:

-<script defer class="speakerdeck-embed" data-id="4870dab3cff942ef81c3359f746b2d7e" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>